Follow The USC INSTITUTE OF ARMENIAN STUDIES

-In an unusual arrangement Azerbaijan used more than $500,000 of the funds designated for flood victims in Azerbaijan to pay the husband of UNESCO director general Irina Bokova.
+In an unusual arrangement, Azerbaijan used more than $500,000 of the funds designated for flood victims in Azerbaijan to pay the husband of UNESCO Director General Irina Bokova.
 A former senior Bulgarian diplomat, Bokova has been an active promoter of Azerbaijan in recent years.
-In June 2011 she was accused of censoring a UNESCO photo exhibit of historic Armenian cross-stones (khachkars) of Julfa, Nakhichevan destroyed by the Azerbaijani government in previous years.
-Bulgarian government said it was investigating.
+In June 2011, she was accused of censoring a UNESCO photo exhibit of the historic Armenian cross-stones (khachkars) of Julfa, Nakhichevan, destroyed by the Azerbaijani government in previous years.
+The Bulgarian government said it was investigating.

-More than $3mln were channeled to three members of the Parliamentary Assembly of the Council of Europe (PACE), where Azerbaijani lobbying was previously well-documented by the European Stability Institute (ESI).
+More than $3 million were channeled to three members of the Parliamentary Assembly of the Council of Europe (PACE), where Azerbaijani lobbying was previously well-documented by the European Stability Institute (ESI).
 In addition to blocking or watering down criticism of Aliyev’s domestic policies, PACE adopted a series of resolutions related to the Karabakh conflict that leaned in Azerbaijan’s favor, most recently in early 2016.
-The ‘laundromat’ was also used to channel more than $2mln to a public relations firm to place Aliyev- and Azerbaijan-friendly articles in news media and at least $1.85mln to Azerbaijani lobbyists in Washington.
+The ‘laundromat’ was also used to channel more than $2 million to a public relations firm to place Aliyev- and Azerbaijan-friendly articles in news media and at least $1.85 million to Azerbaijani lobbyists in Washington.

-Aliyev’s aides have dismissed the publications as a ‘smear campaign designed by philanthropist George Soros and the world Armenianism.’
-Previously, the Azerbaijani government paid for a report called “The Armenian Connection,” apparently intended to counter the ESI findings, suggesting that Armenians were in cahoots with human rights groups – some of them supported by Soros – trying to undermine Azerbaijan and the Aliyev regime in European countries.
+Aliyev’s aides have dismissed the publications as a smear campaign designed by philanthropist George Soros and ‘the world Armenianism.’
+Previously, the Azerbaijani government paid for a report called “The Armenian Connection,” apparently intended to counter the ESI findings, suggesting that Armenians were working with human rights groups – some of them supported by Soros – trying to undermine Azerbaijan and the Aliyev regime in European countries.
 Last July, Aliyev reportedly told his Russian counterpart Vladimir Putin that ethnic Armenians were also behind the recent strains in Azerbaijan-Russia relations.